evertonjacksondev/emslocacoes/README.md

 ## Installation

-To install it and run it in your machine, do the following:
+To install this project and run it in your machine, do the following:

 From your command line: